machdyne/brot/README.md

 ## Bootloader

 The MMOD can be programmed over the USB-C port with a USB DFU bootloader.
-You can use this to write custom gateware and other data to the MMOD.
+You can use the bootloader to write custom gateware and other data to the MMOD.
 There is a fork of the [Nitro Bootloader](https://github.com/machdyne/no2bootloader) that works with Brot.
 To build it:

 ```
 $ git clone https://github.com/machdyne/no2bootloader